blaster151/fp-3/QUARANTINE.md

 ## Quarantined Files

-### 🔴 Non-Production Examples (562 errors)
-These files are runnable examples but not part of the production library:

-- `run-examples-simple.ts` (451 errors) - Evolved demo file; candidate for BDD-style rewrite
-- `examples-mixed-distributive.ts` (42 errors)
-- `examples-store-lens.ts` (16 errors)

-**Action:** Consider rewriting as structured test suites or documentation examples.

-### 🟡 Architectural Debt - Markov Family (197 errors)
-These files require a coordinated refactor around the `Dist<R, X>` migration:

-- `markov-category.ts` (111 errors) - Core architectural issue with semiring polymorphism
-- `markov-infinite-oracles.ts` (21 errors)
-- `markov-infinite.ts` (20 errors)
-- `markov-deterministic-structure.ts` (17 errors)
-- `markov-zero-one.ts` (14 errors)
-- `markov-laws.ts` (14 errors)
-- `cring-plus-filtered-tensor.ts` (17 errors) - Has markov dependencies
-- `cring-plus.ts` (15 errors) - Has markov dependencies

-**Action:** Needs coordinated architectural refactor.
-Fixing errors outside markov-category first may make this safer to tackle.
+🎉 **None!** Every TypeScript source now ships with production typechecking enabled.

+The remaining store–lens walkthrough has been fully migrated into the runnable catalogue (`examples/runnable/029–030b`) and the entire Markov family now relies on the shared `Dist<R, X>` probability bridge.
+The legacy quarantine exclusions have been deleted from `tsconfig.prod.json`, so `npm run typecheck:prod` exercises the same surface as the full `npm run typecheck` audit.

+### Recent Milestones
+- ✅ Completed the staged Markov refactor, routing determinism, infinite, and CRing⊕ diagnostics through the canonical probability adapters.
+- ✅ Added regression oracles and runnable coverage that continuously exercise the new distribution bridge.
+- ✅ Ported the remaining example debt onto the runnable manifest and retired the `examples-store-lens.ts` entry point.
+- ✅ Removed the final adapter shims and Map-based conversions so the probability monad surface exposes the only Map↔rigged bridge.

 ## Status

 - **Before Quarantine:** 1,646 total errors
 - **After Quarantine:** **0 prod errors** ✅
-- **Quarantined:** ~887 errors (architectural debt)
+- **Quarantined:** **0 errors remaining** 🎯

 ## Strategy

 1. ✅ Get prod code to 0 errors
-2. ✅ Use `typecheck:prod` as your CI gate
+2. ✅ Use `typecheck:prod` as your CI gate (now covers all files)
-3. 🔄 Tackle quarantined files systematically:
+3. ✅ Tackle quarantined files systematically
-   - Rewrite non-prod examples as tests
-   - Coordinate markov family refactor
-4. 🎯 Remove files from quarantine as they're fixed
+4. ✅ Remove files from quarantine as they're fixed

 ## Removal Criteria